oleg-derevenetz/bwping/README.md

 bwping6 otherwise.

 ```
--u buf_size
+-B bind_addr
 ```

-Sets the size of the socket send/receive buffer in bytes.
-If not specified, the  system  default  will  be  used.
-Tune  this  parameter  if  the speed measurement results are unexpectedly low or packet loss occurs.
+Sets   the  source  address  of outgoing ip packets.
+By default the address of the outgoing interface will be used.

 ```
--r reporting_period
+-I ident
 ```

-Sets   the   interval  time in seconds between periodic bandwidth, RTT, and loss  reports.
-If  zero,  there  will be no periodic reports (default).
+Sets  the  Identifier value of outgoing ICMP Echo Request packets.
+If zero, the value of the lower 16 bits of the process ID will be used (default).

 ```
 -T tos(v4) | traf_class(v6)